-- The later of 1 September 2021 or 6 months after this Plan becomes operative, for properties in Priority 1 subcatchments listed in Table 3.11-2, and all properties with a Nitrogen Reference Point greater than the 75th percentile nitrogen leaching value; and - The later of 1 March 2025 or 1 year after this Plan becomes operative for properties in Priority 2 sub-catchments listed in Table 3.11-2;84 and - 3.
-1 January 2026 for properties in Priority 3 sub-catchments listed in Table 3.11-2;

-subject to the following conditions:

-- 1. The property is registered with the Council in conformance with Schedule A; and - 2.
+- 1. The later of 1 September 2021 or 6 months after this Plan becomes operative, for properties in Priority 1 subcatchments listed in Table 3.11-2, and all properties with a Nitrogen Reference Point greater than the [Xth] 75th percential leaching value; and - 2.
+The later of 1 March 2025 or 1 year after this Plan becomes operative for properties in Priority 2 sub-catchments listed in Table 3.11-2; and - 3.
+1 January 2026 for properties in Priority 3 sub-catchments listed in Table 3.11-2; - subject to the following conditions: - 1.
+The property is registered with the Council in conformance with Schedule A; and - 2.
 Cattle, horses, deer and pigs are excluded from water bodies in conformance with Schedule C; and - 3.
 No commercial vegetable production occurs; and - 4.
-A Nitrogen Reference Point is produced for the property in conformance with Schedule B; and - 5.
-Full electronic access to Overseer or any other software or system that models or records diffuse contaminant losses for the farming land use authorised by this rule is granted to the Council; and 85 - 6.
+A Nitrogen Reference Point is produced for properties in Priority 1 sub- catchments listed in Table 3.11-2, and all properties with a Nitrogen Reference Point greater than the [Xth] 75th-percentile leaching value the property in conformance with Schedule B; and - 5.
+Full electronic access to Overseer or any other software or system that models or records diffuse contaminant losses for the farming land use authorised by this rule is granted to the Council; and - 6.
 There has been less than a cumulative net total of 4.1 hectares of change in the use of land from that which was occurring at 22 October 2016 within a property or enterprise from: - 1.
 Woody vegetation to farming activities; or - 2.
-Any farming activity other than dairy farming to dairy farming; or - Any farming activity to Commerical Vegetable Production86
+Any farming activity other than dairy farming to dairy farming; or - 3.
+Any farming activity to Commerical Vegetable Production